 If you’re looking to get green-fingered and start gardening this year, it can be a little overwhelming knowing where to begin.
 The choice of tools, equipment and gardening gear can feel never-ending to the beginner.
 However, even the most seasoned gardener has a basic set of tools that see him through most of the year - these have probably been in his arsenal since his first gardening days!
 Here’s a list of our top 5 essential tools to get you started.

-Protecting your hands from splinters and thorns, gardening gloves are an essential throughout the seasons.
-Fabric gloves are the most affordable option, and can be found with reinforced finger and palm pads for extra durability.
+Protecting your hands from splinters and thorns, gardening gloves are essential throughout the seasons.
+Fabric gloves are the most affordable option and can be found with reinforced finger and palm pads for extra durability.
 However, these can easily get wet and are best used for quick jobs during the summer.
-Coated gloves provide a robust, waterproof option that will see you through most of the year, whilst heavy duty pigskin and leather gloves will protect you from even the sharpest of thorn bushes.
+Coated gloves provide a robust, waterproof option that will see you through most of the year, whereas heavy-duty pigskin and leather gloves will protect you from even the sharpest of thorn bushes.

 Not technically a tool, but a quick and easy way of watering your plants is often overlooked.
 Water is the lifeblood of gardens, so you need to ensure your plants are getting enough of it, especially during the dry summer months.
 Pots and hanging baskets need particular attention, and a small watering can is perfect for keeping these delicate plants healthy.